kiste-io/sender/examples/mail-fanout/README.md

 ```

+### Schema validation

+put your json schema to the folder and point to them by  `.env` variable  `PAYLOAD_SCHEMAS_DIR_PATH`, by default it will look in your `<project_root>/schemas` directory.
+The name of json schema file, should be equal to template name key.
+For example for template name `list.handlebars.html` json schema file have to be named as `list.json`

 ### Prometheus

 Prometheus in this setup is running in docker.
 In oder to be able to scrap your node.js running on a host, please provide an intranet ip of your host.